Home / Resume / Hospitality / Hotel Resume

 What should I put on a hotel resume with no hotel experience?

 Focus on customer service, communication, and any cash handling or phone experience from other jobs.
-Highlight transferable skills and any hospitality certifications you have earned.
+Highlight transferable skills and any hospitality certifications you have earned, such as the Certified Guest Service Professional credential.

 Do I need a hospitality degree to work in a hotel?